Asymptotic distribution of least squares estimators for linear models with dependent errors : regular designs: Introduction

 We consider the usual fixed-design linear regression model:

 where $X$ is the fixed design matrix and $(\epsilon_{i})_{i \in \mathbb{Z}}$ is a stationary process.
 This model is commonly used in time series regression.

-Our work is based on the paper by Hannan \cite{hannan73clt}, who proved a Central Limit Theorem for the usual least square estimator under general conditions on the design and on the error process.
+Our work is based on the paper by Hannan \cite{hannan73clt}, who proved a Central Limit Theorem for the usual least squares estimator under general conditions on the design and the error process.
 Most of short-range dependent processes satisfy the conditions on the error process, for instance the class of linear processes with summable coefficients and square integrable innovations, a large class of functions of linear processes, and many processes under various mixing conditions (see for instance \cite{dmv2007weak}, and also \cite{dedecker2015optimality} for the optimality of Hannan’s condition).

-In this paper, it is shown that for a large class of designs satisfying the conditions of Hannan, the covariance matrix of the limit distribution of the least square estimator is the same as in the i.i.d. case, up to the usual error variance term, which should be replaced by the covariance series of the error process.
+In this paper, it is shown that for a large class of designs satisfying the conditions of Hannan, the covariance matrix of the limiting distribution of the least squares estimator is the same as in the i.i.d.\footnote{independent and identically distributed.} case, up to the usual error variance term, which should be replaced by the covariance series of the error process.
 We shall refer to this very large class of designs as « regular designs » (see Section $2.3$ for the precise definition).
 It includes many interesting examples, for instance the ANOVA type designs or the designs whose columns are regularly varying (such as the polynomial regression type designs).

-For this class of regular designs, any consistent estimator of the covariance series of $(\epsilon_{i})_{i \in \mathbb{Z}}$ may be used to obtain a Gaussian limit distribution with explicit covariance matrix for the normalized least square estimator.
+For this class of regular designs, any consistent estimator of the covariance series of $(\epsilon_{i})_{i \in \mathbb{Z}}$ may be used to obtain a Gaussian limit distribution with explicit covariance matrix for the normalized least squares estimator.
 Doing so, it is then possible to obtain confidence regions and test procedures for the unknown parameter $\beta$.
 In this paper, assuming only that Hannan's condition on $(\epsilon_{i})$ is satisfied, we propose a consistent estimator of the spectral density of $(\epsilon_{i})$ (as a byproduct, we get an estimator of the covariance series).

 Wu and Liu \cite{wuspectraldensity} considered the problem of estimating the spectral density for a large class of short-range dependent processes.
 They proposed a consistent estimator for the spectral density, and gave some conditions under which the centered estimator satisfies a Central Limit Theorem.
 These results are based on the asymptotic theory of stationary processes developed by Wu \cite{wudependence}.
 This framework enables to deal with most of the statistical procedures from time series, including the estimation of the spectral density.
 However the class of processes satisfying the $\mathbb{L}^{2}$ "physical dependence measure" introduced by Wu is included in the class of processes satisfying Hannan’s condition.
 In this paper, we prove the consistency of an estimator of the spectral density of the error process under Hannan’s condition.
 Compared to Wu’s precise results on the estimation of the spectral density (Central Limit Theorem, rates of convergence, deviation inequalities), our result is only a consistency result, but it holds under Hannan’s condition, that is for most of short-range dependent processes.